livecycle/preevy/site/docs/intro/key-concepts.md

 ---
-sidebar_position: 4
+sidebar_position: 5
-title: Key Concepts
+title: Key concepts
 ---

-# Key Concepts for Using Preevy
+# Key concepts for Using Preevy

 Here are some key concepts and terminology that you should be familiar with as you begin using Preevy and referencing this documentation: